gbblack/mansus/Style Guides/vault style guide - Literature Notes.md

 ##### What is a Literature Note?

-A Literarure Note is any Note taking in the words/thoughts of another person or source.
+A Literature Note is any Note taking in the words/thoughts of another person or source.
 They are the notes taken on a book, article, video, podcast and so on.

-Literature Notes are often born from, but not always, [[Fleeting Notes]].
+Literature Notes are often born from, but not always, [[vault style guide - Fleeting Notes|Fleeting Notes]].
 In the Fleeting Note we might have underlines an interesting sentence in a book, or have highlighted an entire paragraph graph in an article.

 Whatever the case a Literature Note is where the second step of distillation occurs.